libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Version .044b of the Aetherius Ai Personal Assistant/Agent/Companion by LibraryofCelsus.com

 ------
+**Recent Changes**

+-8/17 Updated Llama-2 Gui Appearance and Features

+-8/16 Fixed Bug where html markdown was printed instead of normal text when using Public Api.

 **Experimental Changelog**

--Fixed Bug where html markdown was printed instead of normal text when using Public Api.

 -Added a Colab Notebook for running Oobabooga with a Public Api.
 Uses the T4 GPU free tier.
 To use the Public Api with Aetherius, change the LocalHost in "./api_keys/HOST_Oobabooga.txt" to the given non-streaming Url.  <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>